 Sports and rain don't tend to mix for most people, but London has plenty of weatherproof ways to let off steam.

 Ten pin bowling is a good option for groups of all ages.
 All Star Lanes have venues across London, while Queens combines bowling with indoor ice skating.
 Find other year-round indoor ice skating rinks at Streatham, Alexandra Palace and other places across London.

 Be a tourist

 Many of the obvious tourist attractions are waterproof — although you may need a brolly for the journey there.
 The Shard is handily located right next to London Bridge station, although visibility may well be reduced on rainy days, and your photos will be streaked with raindrops.
 Ditto The Orbit.
 And The London Eye.
 And The Walkie Talkie.

-Madame Tussauds, the London Aquarium and even Ripley's Believe It Or Not are other obvious choices, but chances are you've done them before.
+Madame Tussauds, and the London Aquarium are other obvious choices, but chances are you've done them before.